Dekr0/RPC.nvim/README.md

 #### Why C?
 (Skip if you want to) <a name="why-c"></a>

-- The communication between Discord and a program you want to integrate Rich Presence happen in a pipe (Windows) / a unix domain socket (Linux).
+- The communication between Discord and a program with Rich Presence integration happen in a pipe (Windows) / a unix domain socket (Linux).
 - Thus, the communication uses binary message format where all data need to be serialized (packed) into a series of bytes.
-- In order to communicate with Discord via a pipe / unix domain socket, there's a simple messaging protocol needed to follow.
+- In order to communicate with Discord via a pipe / unix domain socket, it's require to follow a simple messaging protocol.
-- Discord process only recognizes by the following binary message structure.
-It is presented represented via a single byte array.
+- Discord process only recognizes the following binary message structure.
+It is represented via a single byte array.
 ```
 | opcode (32 bit unsigned integer in little endian) | length of stringify JSON data (32 bit unsigned integer in little endian) | stringify JSON data |
 ```
-- There's already a builtin function to encode a table into string JSON data in Neovim.
+- There's already a builtin function to encode a table into stringify JSON data in Neovim.
-- However, since Neovim use LuaJIT which does not have builtin binary serialization function in Lua 5.3 (`string.pack` and `string.unpack`), thus serializing other Lua data type into the right binary form in the right byte order is a problem.
+- However, since Neovim use LuaJIT which does not have builtin binary serialization function in Lua 5.3 (`string.pack` and `string.unpack`).
+- Thus, serializing other Lua data type into the right binary form in the right byte order is a problem.
 - There are some Lua library available in open source that attempt to implement these binary serialization from Lua 5.3, which written purely in Lua.
 - However, I still decide to write my implementation since the following.
     - It make more sense and more convenience to perform binary serialization in lower level due to the access of bit operators on byte and byte array.
     - I only need to (de)serialize 32 bit unsigned integer.
 I don't need the extra serializations for other data type which make the binary serialization implementation larger than my use case.
+    - A challenge I want to do.

 - Secondly, Discord process requires each message to include UUID4 in each JSON payload.
 - Again, it's more convenience to implement UUID4 based on steps RFC9562 mention in lower level due to the access of bit operators on byte and byte array.

-- In terms of performance wise, I won't make a conclusion until a benchmark is done.
+- In terms of performance wise, I won't make a conclusion until a fair benchmark is made.

 ### Installation Instructions <a name="installation-instructions"></a>